 If the level of phosphorus in your blood is too high, you may have deposits of phosphorus (combined with calcium) in your muscles.
 This is rare and only occurs in people with severe calcium absorption or kidney problems.
 More commonly, excess phosphorus leads to cardiovascular disease or osteoporosis (weakening of your bones).

 Your doctor may also order a serum phosphorus test if you received abnormal results from a blood calcium test.
-Your body needs to maintain a delicate balance between levels of calcium and phosphorus, so an abnormal result on a calcium test may indicate that your phosphorus levels are also atypical.
+Your body needs to maintain a delicate balance between levels of calcium and phosphorus.
+An abnormal result on a calcium test may indicate that your phosphorus levels are also atypical.

-Many medications can affect your phosphorus levels, including antacids and vitamin D supplements (when taken in excess) and intravenous glucose.
+Many medications can affect your phosphorus levels, including antacids, vitamin D supplements (when taken in excess), and intravenous glucose.
 Medications that contain sodium phosphate can also affect your phosphorus levels.
 Be sure to tell your doctor about any medications you’re taking.
-He or she may instruct you to temporarily stop using medications that could interfere with your test results.
+They may instruct you to temporarily stop using medications that could interfere with your test results.

 You don’t typically need to fast before this test.
-Your doctor will let you know if he or she wants you to fast for any reason.
+Your doctor will let you know if they want you to fast for any reason.

 The test involves a simple blood draw.
-Your doctor or nurse will use a small needle collect a sample of blood from a vein in your arm or hand.
-The sample will be sent to a laboratory for analysis.
+Your doctor or a nurse will use a small needle to collect a sample of blood from a vein in your arm or hand.
+They’ll send the sample to a laboratory for analysis.

 Serum phosphorus is measured in milligrams of phosphorus per deciliter of blood (mg/dL).
-A normal range is generally 2.4 to 4.1 mg/dL.
+A normal range (in adults) is generally 2.5 to 4.5 mg/dL.

 The normal range varies slightly depending on your age.
 It’s natural for children to have higher phosphorus levels because they need more of this mineral to help their bones develop.

-If your kidney function is impaired, excess phosphorus will likely build up in your bloodstream.
-Avoiding high-phosphorus foods, such as milk, nuts, beans, and liver can help you lower your phosphorus levels.
+Excess phosphorus will likely build up in your bloodstream if you have impaired kidney function.
+Avoiding high-phosphorus foods, such as milk, nuts, beans, and liver, can help lower your phosphorus levels.

 - certain medications, such as laxatives that contain phosphates

-- dietary problems, such as consuming too much phosphate and/or vitamin D
+- dietary problems, such as consuming too much phosphate or vitamin D

 - diabetic ketoacidosis (when your body runs out of insulin and begins to burn fatty acids instead)